In the Spotlight

 - increasing your risk for having a stroke

 - decreasing HDL (good) cholesterol

 - increasing your risk for peripheral artery disease and aortic aneurysm

-The VA offers smoking cessation programs to help you be successful as a "quitter."
+VA offers smoking cessation programs to help you be successful as a "quitter."
 Talk to your provider today about getting started.

 Your health care team will work with you on your journey to healthy living.
 They will work with you on your eating habits, weight control, and exercise program.
 Make sure you talk to your provider about your risk for heart disease.
 Your provider may also include medications to keep you healthy.
-Talk with your health care team about taking a step for heart health.
+Talk with your health care team about taking that first step for heart health.